aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

     - For the "Key" field, you should see some values corresponding to knowledge base ID and other environment variables.
     - For the "Value" field, enter the actual values you obtained from the Amazon Bedrock Agents and Amazon Bedrock for Knowledge Bases section.
 Click `Save` to apply the changes as shown below.
 ![env_variables](assets/images/env_variables.png)
+  - In a similar way, navigate to Ingestion lambda function named - `VirtualstylistStack-IngestionFunction...` and edit the following environment variables : `DATASOURCEID` and `KNOWLEDGEBASEID` that you captured previously from the section :  `Amazon Bedrock Knowledge base creation`.

 - **Weather API Agent**
   - The cdk stack additionally deploys weather api agent lambda function.
 This weather agent lambda function integrates with Amazon Bedrock Agent you created in the earlier steps in order to fetch the accurate weather conditions based on the user's input location within the query.